-If you or one of your family members has been charged with a DUI or DWI in Minnesota, it is important to have a skilled and knowledgeable DUI defense attorney on your side.
+If you or one of your family members has been charged with a DUI or DWI in Minneapolis & St. Paul, Minnesota, it is important to have a skilled and knowledgeable DUI defense attorney on your side.
 A DUI or DWI can be a serious charge with the possibility of very serious penalties.
 From the financial implications to the potential jail time to the revocation of your license, a DUI or DWI conviction can make your life very difficult.
 Hiring the right attorney for your case is the first step you should take to protect your rights and ensure your quality of life after your case.

 Unique Representation for Your Unique Case

 Every single DWI is unique and has different facts that may be used to help get you a positive result.
 The attorneys at Sieben Edmunds Miller have handled thousands of DUIs and DWIs, so we have what it takes to help you or your loved one get through this difficult time.
 We will carefully consider all aspects of your case and evaluate several potential approaches to determine which approach will give you the best possible outcome.